Estimating average causal effects from patient trajectories: Experiments

 \subsection{Experiments using synthetic data}

-\textbf{Setting:} Synthetic data are commonly used to evaluate the effectiveness of causal inference methods (\eg, \cite{vanderLaan.2006, Bica.2020b, Shi.2019}).
-For real-world data, the counterfactual outcomes are never observed, and, hence, the ground-truth ACE is unknown.
-In contrast, synthetic data allow us to have access to counterfactual outcomes.
-Therefore, we can successfully compute the ground-truth and thus benchmark the performance.
+\textbf{Setting:} Synthetic data are commonly used to evaluate the effectiveness of causal inference methods because they provide access to the counterfactual outcomes (\eg, \cite{vanderLaan.2006, Bica.2020b, Shi.2019}).
+Therefore, we can successfully compute the ground-truth ACE and thus benchmark the performance of all methods.